Cloud Service >> Knowledgebase >> Differences >> What is the difference between hosting and colocation?

 Colocation refers to renting space in a data center.

-• Scalability: Colocation offers scalability.
-Thus allowing you to quickly expand your infrastructure as your business grows.
+Scalability: Colocation offers scalability.
+Thus allowing you to expand your infrastructure as your business grows quickly.

 Benefits of Colocation

-Colocation has several advantages, such as higher control over hardware and software configurations, and yesterday's firewall and encryption technologies are already outmoded.
-In addition, high-speed Internet connectivity and advanced security measures are provided by collocation providers.
-Ensures that your servers need not go offline during the sunny summer days.
+Colocation has several advantages, such as higher control over hardware and software configurations.
+Yesterday's firewall and encryption technologies are already outmoded.
+In addition, collocation providers provide high-speed Internet connectivity and advanced security measures, ensuring that your servers do need not to go offline during sunny summer days.

 Critical Differences Between Hosting and Colocation